tonywilliamspiano/minishell_42/README.md

 str
 ```

 Now, the shell will open a new process for each command.
-First, it will find and execute the binary for "cat" and then it will find and execute the binary for "grep" with the input "str".
+First, it will find and execute the binary for ```cat``` and then it will find and execute the binary for ```grep``` with the input ```str```.
 These binaries are located using the $PATH variable in the computer's environment, which is typically automatically set to point to the locations of system binaries.

 Once all the processes are completed, the shell returns control to the user and repeats the whole process over again.
 We've got a working shell!